Dallas Search

 application for and an ordinance granting a new planned development district on property zoned an R-7.5(A) Single Family District, on the west line of University Hills Boulevard, between

-rezoning application to change a property on the west line of S. Saint Augustine Rd, north of S. Seagoville Rd, from R-7.5(A) Single Family District
+Public hearing on a rezoning application to change property on the west line of Urban Avenue, south of Military Parkway from R-7.5(A) Residential District to NS(A) Neighborhood